Sports in Philadelphia: Lacrosse

 The Philadelphia Wings versus the Minnesota Swarm.
 The Wings relocated from Philadelphia in 2014 to become the New England Black Wolves.

 Philadelphia has hosted several professional lacrosse teams.
-The original Philadelphia Wings won the National Lacrosse League (NLL) title six times, in 1989, 1990, 1994, 1995, 1998, and 2001.
+The first professional lacrosse team was the Philadelphia Wings, founded in 1974, along with the launch of the National Lacrosse League.
+This team, along with the league as a whole, only lasted one season before disbanding in 1975.
+In 1987, the Eagle Pro Box Lacrosse League (now the National Lacrosse League (NLL)) was created, with a new Philadelphia Wings franchise being founded.
+The Wings won the league title six times, in 1989, 1990, 1994, 1995, 1998, and 2001.
 They were the longest tenured team in one location in the NLL, but relocated after the 2014 season to become the New England Black Wolves.
-In 2018, a new Philadelphia Wings, playing at Xfinity Mobile Arena, was launched in the NLL and named itself after the previous team.
+In 2018, the Wings returned as an expansion franchise, playing for an additional eight seasons in the NLL before folding in 2026.

 Another lacrosse franchise, the Philadelphia Barrage, played in Major League Lacrosse (MLL) from 2004 to 2008.
 The team won the league championship in three out of the five years they played in Philadelphia, but the franchise folded after the 2008 season.
 The Barrage were resurrected for the 2020 season, but MLL was merged into the Premier Lacrosse League at the end of the season and the Barrage were not included as a team in the merged league.
 The PLL uses a tour-based model unique in North American professional sports, in which each round of matches is played at a separate location.
-Since the league had 8 teams in its most recent 2022 season, this allows all teams to play at each tour stop.
-The semifinals and championship game are held at two additional tour stops.
 In the 2022 season, Subaru Park hosted the PLL championship game.
 In 2023, the PLL shifted to a new model in which touring would continue, but teams would also be affiliated with specific cities.
 The Philadelphia Waterdogs were announced as the team representing Philadelphia.